hgibs/terragrunt-examples/README.md

 - [An example static website with Cloudfront](modules/cloudfront_static_website): A simple, but complete static website hosted via cloudfront and s3.
 This also automatically syncs a local folder with the remote s3 bucket so all you have to do is `terragrunt apply`
+- [VPS with full internet access](modules/public_ec2): A simple EC2 instance with all the networking configured so you can SSH into it and it can access the internet.

 ## Why?

 The point of this is to provide "copy&paste" templates to start a new project on.
 Obviously, these don't cover everything but they cover some of the more tedious bits of starting new projects (like creating a new VPC that is publicly routable - a lot of steps, but not complicated and easy to change to fit your needs)

-MIT licensed, so do whatever you want with it.
+MIT licensed, so do whatever you want with it and be nice.